sourcegraph/cody-vs/CONTRIBUTING.md

 To debug the agent:

-1. Start the agent with the debugger enabled: `node --inspect --enable-source-maps index.js`
+1. Start the agent with the debugger enabled: `node --inspect --enable-source-maps ../cody-dist/agent/dist/index.js api jsonrpc-stdio`
 2. Open Chrome and navigate to `chrome://inspect/`
 3. Click "Open dedicated DevTools for Node"
 4. Wait for DevTools to detect the new debugging session